Construction Excel template

 Yes.
 Weights, thresholds, option lists, and alert copy can be adjusted, and complex rules can later move into a system.

-When one workbook cannot handle multiple packages, subcontractors, attachments, and approval roles, the same data model can become a web system and data service.
+When one workbook cannot handle multiple buildings, contractors, attachments, and approval roles, the same data model can become a web system and data service.